-Voluntary National Reviews (VNRs) of implementation of the 2030 Agenda for Sustainable Development at the High-level Political Forum on Sustainable Development (HLPF) are the cornerstone of the follow-up and review framework of the 2030 Agenda.
-They culminate in a country report to and presentation at the HLPF.
-They are most meaningful when they involve an inclusive, participatory, transparent and thorough review process at the national and sub-national levels, when they are evidence-based, produce tangible lessons and solutions, and when they are followed by concrete action and collaboration that drives SDG implementation.
+Voluntary National Reviews (VNRs) are the cornerstone of the follow-up and review framework of the 2030 Agenda for Sustainable Development.
+The VNR process culminates in a country report that is submitted to and presented at the UN High-level Political Forum on Sustainable Development (HLPF).
+The VNRs are most meaningful when they are conducted through an inclusive, participatory, transparent and thorough review process at the national and sub-national levels, when they are evidence-based, and produce tangible lessons, solutions and commitments, and when they are followed by concrete action and collaboration that drives implementation of the Sustainable Development Goals (SDGs).

-The common reporting guidelines seek to support member states in conducting VNRs.
-They were initially prepared by the Secretary-General in December 2015.21 They were first updated in December 2017 to reflect lessons learned during the two years that followed and were most recently updated in November 2019 taking into account experiences from the first cycle of the HLPF.22 They provide a framework for certain common elements within reports while allowing for flexibility so countries can adapt to their own circumstances.23 a) The follow-up and review processes will be voluntary and country-led, will take into account different national realities, capacities and levels of development and will respect policy space and priorities.
-As national ownership is key to achieving sustainable development, the outcome from
+The common reporting guidelines seek to support member States in conducting VNRs.
+Initially prepared by the Secretary-General in December 2015,22 they were updated in December 2017 and November 2019 to reflect lessons learned, taking into account experiences from the first cycle of the HLPF,23 and were most recently updated in January 2021.
+They provide a framework for certain common elements within reports while allowing for flexibility so countries can adapt to their own circumstances.24